roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-Use this attribute to specify the Channel name used for transmitting this message class.
+Use this attribute to specify the Channel, TypeName and or Type Version of the Message being defined
-This can be overidden by specifying the channel on the method calls, but a value must be specified, either using the attribute or by specifying in the input.

 ##### Parameters